monyhar/monyhar/monyhar/docs/deterministic_builds.md

 This section describes what to do when `compare_build_artifacts` is failing on a bot.

-The deterministic bots make sure that building the same revision of chromium always produces the same output.
+The deterministic bots make sure that building the same revision of monyhar always produces the same output.

 To analyze the failing step, it's useful to understand what the step is doing.